MIT MBA GMAT Scores: What Score Do I Need?

 Let’s take a look at what we know about MIT MBA GMAT scores over the past 5 years:

-So, GMAT scores have remained fairly consistent over the past 5 years, with the median and average GMAT scores staying in the 720 to 730 range.
-Likewise, the middle 80% of the GMAT score range has been pretty steady, topping out at 760 and never dipping lower than 680.
+So, GMAT scores have remained fairly consistent over the past 5 years, with the median GMAT scores staying in the 720 to 730 range.
+Likewise, the middle 80% of the GMAT score range has been pretty steady, topping out at 760 and never dipping lower than 690.
+The Class of 2027 was the first year for which two sets of GMAT data were published.
+This dual reporting will become more common for the next several years, after which the current (post-Nov 2023) scores will become dominant.

 Note that the “middle 80%,” or “mid-80%,” as it’s also called, is the GMAT score range within which 80% of people in a school’s class scored, with 10% of the class scoring higher than that range and 10% scoring lower.
 You can read more about the middle 80% in this article about what schools consider a good GMAT score.

-Now, as you can see, the mid-80% represents a fairly wide GMAT score range — in the case of the class of 2022, an 80-point swing.
-And we know that the mid-80% does not represent the full range of GMAT scores of admitted MBA students; 10% of the class of 2022 scored lower than 680 (how much lower, we don’t know), and 10% of the class scored higher than 760.
+Now, as you can see, the mid-80% represents a fairly wide GMAT score range — in the case of the class of 2072, a 50-point swing.
+And we know that the mid-80% does not represent the full range of GMAT scores of admitted MBA students; 10% of the class of 2027 scored lower than 710 (how much lower, we don’t know), and 10% of the class scored higher than 760.

 KEY FACT: